-Students who are expected to attend and be on time for all curricular activities, including orientations.
+Students who are expected to attend and be on time for all curricular activities, clinicals, laboratory courses and orientations.
 See syllabi for specific course requirements.
-Mandatory attendance is required for all clinical and laboratory courses.
 Absences will be reviewed on an individual basis.
 Students are responsible for all course materials.
 Attendance records are maintained for the purpose of work references and financial aid programs.